5 Fun Squat Variations

 My Annual Summer Squat Challenge in full swing and everyone from all over the world is rocking their squats.
 100 a day, any which way makes it completely doable because no matter where you are in your journey, you can find a squat variation that fits your level.
 It is important to constantly explore different squat variations to keep your body responding and head in the game,

 One question I get a lot is, “will my body continue to respond if I am doing squats every day?”
-This is a great question and the answer is NO, not if you change it up.
+This is a great question and the answer is YES, but only if you incorporate different variations.
 Our bodies are extremely smart and will adapt to whatever it is we do but if we are changing up our variation, tempo and rep range, our bodies wont adapt and therefore will continue responding.
 By doing different variations, you are also working different muscle fibers, not only targeting your glutes but shaping your legs all over.
 I wanted to share 5 of my favorite squat variations to try.
 See how with each variation, you are using different muscle fibers and targeting your leg muscles in different ways.
 Have fun and let me know what you think!

 I wanted to share these fun 5 variations for you to try and work into our Squat Challenge this summer…